Now that you have received a decision in uoZone, explore your next steps.

 Even if you have received an offer of admission, you may still be able to add French immersion or CO-OP to your original application.
 To find out if you can make changes to your program, email us at [email protected].
 Be sure to include your student number.

-Follow the instructions in your admission file to accept your offer.
+Follow the instructions in your Admission file in uoZone to accept your offer.
 It usually has conditions — make sure you really understand them.
 You must accept your offer of admission by the deadline indicated on your offer.

 Start planning your transition to the University of Ottawa